aisom3/kaggle/README.md

 # Kaggle Notebooks Repository

-This repository contains my Kaggle notebooks for data science and machine learning competitions, playgrounds, and exploratory data analysis.
+This repository contains some but not all my Kaggle notebooks for data science and machine learning competitions, playgrounds, and exploratory data analysis.
+See my Kaggle profile link below for all of my previous work.

 ## About
 [My Kaggle Profile](https://www.kaggle.com/aaronisomaisom3)